pasmontesinos/pme-kata-business-rules-hexagonal/README.md

 During first day of meetings, you’ve decided to focus on payments, and in particular on the processing required when a payment was received by the company.
 You come home, exhausted, with a legal pad full of rule snippets such as:

 - If the payment is for a physical product, generate a packing slip for shipping.
+- If the payment is for a book, create a duplicate packing slip for the royalty department.